Wichita on the Cheap

 (316) 518-8907

-Meadowlark Farm: Apples start in July, and the other varieties start ripening in August and go through October.
+Meadowlark Farm: Apples start ripening in July, and the other varieties ripen in August and continue through October.

 • During the apple season, Meadowlark Farm is open 10 am-5 pm, Wednesday – Sunday.